IcarusFW/botjong/README.md

 All Botjong commands start with the command listed in `.env.BOT_COMMAND` followed by a request and an optional target.

 ### Public Commands
-- `join` : adds your name to the waiting list
+- `join` : adds your name to the waiting list - you can also use `!batjoin` as a shortcut
 - `leave` : removes your name from the waiting list
 - `list OR list -waiting` : displays the names of all of the waiting players
 - `list -total` : displays the total number of players on the waiting list